I was talking to a friend last week who had this awesome salon idea focused on a new express beauty service concept.

 Let’s face it.

 It’s probably difficult to cover all the costs of opening a salon using only your savings.
 You’ll most likely need to raise some capital at the beginning that you pay off during your first year when the salon is up and running.
-The cost of interest rates you should expect for this will vary depending on how the loan provider sees your risk profile, so it’s not possible for me to give you an exact cost to expect here.
+The cost of interest rates you should expect will vary depending on how the loan provider sees your risk profile, so I can’t give you an exact cost to expect here.

 2. Salon Insurance ($50-$1000 per Month)